Thoracic manifestations of systemic lupus erythematosus can be variable.

 Transalar (transsphenoidal) herniation describes herniation of brain matter in and around the middle cranial fossa across the greater sphenoid wing and can be ascending or descending.
 Compression of structures against the sphenoid bone results in symptoms.

 Transalar herniation is not...

 Transependymal oedema, also known as interstitial cerebral oedema, is a type of cerebral oedema that occurs with increased pressure within the cerebral ventricles.
-FLAIR MRI sequence is the most sensitive MRI sequence to detect this type of oedema.
+FLAIR is the most sensitive MRI sequence for detection.

 Transient hepatic attenuation differences (THAD) lesions refer to areas of parenchymal enhancement visible during the hepatic artery phase on helical CT.
 They are thought to be a physiological phenomenon caused by the dual hepatic blood supply.
 Occasionally they may be associated with hepatic tu...

 Transtentorial herniation is a type of cerebral herniation.
 There are two types:

 descending transtentorial herniation, more frequently known as uncal herniation

 ascending transtentorial herniation, which is less common than uncal herniation

 Trapped lung, also known as unexpandable/unexpanded lung, is a term used where there is non-expandable lung after fluid removal, often thoracentesis.
 It is similar to but not entirely synonymous with the term lung entrapment, which is a similar condition but caused by active pleural disease rath...

 Trauma is a leading cause of mortality in pregnancy.
 Pregnancy increases the incidence and severity of abdominal trauma in females.